weiillen/r6bot-ros2-integration/README.md

 ![Project report page 23](docs/report-pages/page-23.png)

 It covers the conceptual background, debugging workflow, current limitations, next implementation plan, and individual team reflections.
-## Technical scope

-`ROS 2 Jazzy` · `ros2_control` · `Gazebo` · `RViz` · `URDF / xacro` · `colcon` · robot kinematics

-The integration work highlighted several practical checks:

-- xacro macro interfaces must match the actual r6bot description rather than copied rrbot assumptions;
-- controller joint names must exactly match the generated robot description;
-- RViz success only validates the visualization/control path, not full physics simulation;
-- Gazebo additionally requires collision geometry, inertial properties, mass, plugins, and matching control interfaces.

-## Project status

-The project reached a real intermediate state:

-- **r6bot displayed and could be controlled in RViz**;
-- the **default example-9 Gazebo setup worked** as a baseline;
-- the **r6bot-specific Gazebo integration was not fully validated** and still required file-level cleanup and consistency checks.

-I keep that distinction explicit because the useful part of this project was the integration and debugging process, not claiming a simulation result that had not yet been verified.

 ## Repository contents